-Recognition and measurement of contract revenue, contract costs and related provisions and contracts and facilities management
+Recognition and measurement of contract revenue, contract costs and related provisions

-The Group's revenue for the financial year ended 31 December 2023 comprise construction contracts and facilities management.
+The Group's revenue for the financial year ended 31 December 2024 comprise construction contracts and facilities management.

 For construction contracts, the Group recognises revenue overtime using the input and output method for measuring progress for different performance obligations and for different contracts that best depicts the transfer of control of goods or services promised to the customer.